The William G. ‘Bill’ Steele, Jr. Mini-Grant Program

 WHERE DO THE FUNDS COME FROM?

 The Mini-Grant Program is funded by the William G. ‘Bill’ Steele, Jr. Mini-Grant Program, which receives generous donations from members of the Rotary Club of San Marino, individual residents, and business partners in our community.

 ARE THERE ANY REQUIREMENTS FOR THE AWARD PROGRAM RECIPIENTS?

-The recipients will be expected to send in 1-3 minute video or pictures and a write up of the completed project and outcomes.
+The recipients will be expected to send in 1-3 minute pictures or video and a write up of the completed project and outcomes.
 In May, select teachers are invited to present their project and outcomes at one of our Rotary lunch meetings.